 The match ticket was purchased from one of two huts and cost 100BHT (just over £2).
 Guards were inspecting tickets at the gates in a courteous mood before I advanced onto the concourse behind the Main Stand.

-Once more stalls sold their products, while I went under the stand into the club shop.
+Once more, stalls sold their products, while I went under the stand into the club shop.
 Koolsport produced the club's kit, so I wasn’t too upset when they didn’t have a sky-blue top in my size.
 I went for a white baseball cap.

 Experience told me that the best atmosphere at Thai stadiums tended to be on the opposite side of the main stands, so I set off around the goal.

 Samut Songkhram Stadium was not one of the best in the league.
 The Main Stand was raised above pitch level with the changing rooms underneath.
 There was nothing behind either goal apart from access paths.
-The pitch had a cinder running track surrounding it so even if there had been stands, they would have been a long way from the pitch.
+The pitch had a cinder running track surrounding it, so even if there had been stands, they would have been a long way from the pitch.

 The far side was made up of semi-permanent open stands on scaffolding, not unlike what you see at golf tournaments.
-However, these were extremely steep which offered a good view, but required some fitness to climb them.
+However, these were extremely steep, which offered a good view, but required some fitness to climb them.
 Although there were no seats as such, everyone sat down to watch.

 The visiting Army fans were in the next block along.
 I would guess that around 500 had travelled down from Bangkok.
-As ever a group of young ultras tried to lead the cheerleading at the front.
-They were joined by a brilliant older bloke adorning a Portugal away shirt.
+As ever, a group of young ultras tried to lead the cheerleading at the front.
+They were joined by a brilliant older bloke wearing a Portugal away shirt.
 At first, I thought his dance on the little stage was for a laugh, but he carried on for the full first half.

-As ever the teams stood for the King's Anthem before kick-off.
+The teams, as customary, stood for the King's Anthem before kick-off.
 All the locals were friendly towards me.
 Thais are well known for smiling, but the people of Samut Songkhram were breaking all kinds of records.
 They particularly seemed to like my struggle up the stand and my doing a few quick recordings of my surroundings.

 The pitch was a real pudding and in awful condition in places.
 This must have made fluid play difficult.
 Army showed their quality in the early stages, but the home side was really putting in a shift as a defeat could have had disastrous consequences in their attempts at staying up.